caseyjamesdavis/maslow-cnc-improved-z-axis/README.md

 ### This repo details my efforts towards improving the Z-axis of a [Maslow CNC Machine](https://www.maslowcnc.com/)

 I purchased my Maslow kit from [MAKER MADE](https://makermade.com/).
+The kit is well made, well documented and is a breeze to setup.
+The only complaint I had with the system was the sloppy z-axis.

 This is what the original z-axis looks like.
-It uses the manual height adjustment mechanism of the router holder for moving the bit in and out of the wood.
+It uses the manual height adjustment mechanism of the router holder for moving the router and bit in and out of the wood.
+This is a well known issue and has been fixed in recent M2 versions of the kit.

 ![](maslow_z_axis_stock.png)